 One of the biggest concerns hiring managers and recruiters have when considering potential job seekers is whether or not they're truly passionate about working in the industry.
 Prior clinical experience will help bolster your claim that you truly do enjoy working with others and helping individuals live a happy and healthy lifestyle.

-Some other positions where you can get clinical experience include being a Certified Nursing Assistants
+Some other positions where you can get clinical experience include being a Certified Nursing Assistants, and Caretakers.

 Depending on where you're located and the type of position you want to get to establish your clinical experience, you may be working in a hospital, small office, or government agency.
 This will largely depend on the opportunities available in and around your area at the time you're seeking employment.